Common Health Problem in English Bulldogs-Tear Stains

 Normal dosing for a 50lb dog would be 500mg twice a day until tearing stops.
 Then reduce to once a day.
 Then on down to once every 3 days.
 ALWAYS CONSULT A VETERIANIAN BEFORE GIVING, TO GET INSTRUCTIONS.
 This can cause dry eye if abused.
 Just like in humans Permanent teeth must be in or will cause a darkening of them.

 Whether you’re prepping for show or bopping around town, ugly stains beneath the eyes can ruin your dog’s look.
-Excel® Tear Clear Tear Stain remover is an easy way to eliminate the stains without irritating that sensitive eye area.
+Eye Envy is an easy way to eliminate the stains without irritating that sensitive eye area.
+This is the only product that we had excellent results from.

 Wellness Fish and Sweet potato.